switnet-ltd/quick-jibri-installer/README.md

 ## Custom changes
 * Start with video muted by default
 * Start with audio muted but moderator
 * Set displayname as not required since jibri can't set it up.
+* Disabled BETA Blur my background

 ## Documentation
-* Please check our wiki for further documentation.
+* Please check our [wiki](https://github.com/switnet-ltd/quick-jibri-installer/wiki) for further documentation.

 Please note: This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY.